Named Entity extraction and its relations

 #> [1] "\n\n"

-#> [2] "The GNU General Public Licenses (GNU GPL or simply GPL) are a series of widely used free software licenses, or copyleft licenses, that guarantee end users the freedoms to run, study, share, and modify the software.[7]
-The license was the first copyleft for general use and was originally written by Richard Stallman, the founder of the Free Software Foundation (FSF), for the GNU Project.
+#> [2] "The GNU General Public Licenses (GNU GPL, or simply GPL) are a series of widely used free software licenses, or copyleft licenses, that guarantee end users the freedoms to run, study, share, or modify the software.[7]
+The GPL was the first copyleft license available for general use.
+It was originally written by Richard Stallman, the founder of the Free Software Foundation (FSF), for the GNU Project.
 The license grants the recipients of a computer program the rights of the Free Software Definition.[8]
 The licenses in the GPL series are all copyleft licenses, which means that any derivative work must be distributed under the same or equivalent license terms.
-It is more restrictive than the Lesser General Public License and even further distinct from the more widely-used permissive software licenses such as BSD, MIT, and Apache.\n"
+It is more restrictive than the Lesser General Public License, and even further distinct from the more widely used permissive software licenses such as BSD, MIT, and Apache.\n"

 And now extracting the graphs:

-g <- text |> extract_graph(sw = gen_stopwords("en", include = "The This It"))
+g <- text |> extract_graph(sw = gen_stopwords("en", add = "The This It"))

 #> Tokenizing by sentences